 - Family and Consumer Science

-Post baccalaureate programs may be taken on a full- or part-time basis.
-When taken on a full-time basis, they can be completed in as little as one calendar year, from May to May.
+Post-baccalaureate programs may be taken on a full- or part-time basis.
+When taken on a full-time basis, they can be completed in as little as one calendar year.
 They are designed for individuals with a bachelor’s degree seeking New York State initial certification to teach adolescence education in either Biology, Chemistry, Family and Consumer Science or Mathematics.
 Post-baccalaureate certificate programs are only for students who have the appropriate bachelor’s or master’s degree in one of the certification areas listed above.
 Those with a master’s degree in one of the listed disciplines may, after completing this program and three years of teaching, apply for professional certification.
 Students must complete all the courses in the program.

 This program typically costs less and takes less time than obtaining certification through other means.

 Once you complete a Post Baccalaureate Certificate Program in Adolescence Education you will receive New York State Initial Teacher Certification.
 That is the credential required to teach a specified subject area in all school districts in New York State.

 New York State has initial teacher certification and professional teacher certification.
 After receiving initial teacher certification, one has five years to obtain professional teacher certification.
 To continue teaching beyond five years in New York State one needs to obtain professional teacher certification.
 To obtain professional teacher certification you have to complete a master's degree in your subject area or in Adolescence Education.
 If you already possess a master's degree in your subject area, then after completing a Post Baccalaureate Certificate Program in Adolescence Education and earning initial teacher certification in a subject area and working as a teacher for three years you could apply directly to the New York State Education Department for professional teacher certification.